kant/watson-training-from-on-prem-data/README.md

 ### Enable continuous learning

-Next, we need to create a feedback table for use by your model in Db2 Warehouse on Cloud.
+In order to enable continuous learning, we need to create a feedback loop to the machine learning model.
+To accomplish that, we need to create a feedback table in Db2 Warehouse on Cloud.

 From the IBM Cloud dashboard, navigate to your Db2 Warehouse instance, and click **Open**.
-Use the hamburger menu in the top left, and click **Run SQL**.
+Use the hamburger menu **&#9776;** in the top left, and click **Run SQL**.
 Run the following two statements to create a feedback table, and a trigger to populate a new column.